Expand

 Composer's Notes

-While I explored creating music that evokes colors, I thought about synesthesia, a perceptual phenomenon in which a person hears sound, pitch and tonal centers and then sees specific colors, and vice versa.
-In the case of composer Scriabin, he associated specific pitches with specific colors, which I have adopted as tonal centers for the three movements of this piece: Yellow = D, Red = C, Orange = G.
+Whilst creating music that evokes colors, I explored synesthesia - a perceptual phenomenon whereby a person can hear sound, pitch or tonal centers and then correlate them to specific colors, and vice versa.
+In the case of composer Scriabin, he associated specific pitches with specific colors, which I have adopted as tonal centers for the three movements of this piece: Yellow = D, Red = C, and Orange = G.

-Each movement of Color Field weaves in elements of the life of Melanie Sabelhaus, for whom music has always been in the house.
-Yellow evokes a hazy warmth and incorporates a traditional Serbian melody, first heard as a very slow bass line, and then revealed in the middle of the movement in the strings and winds.
+Yellow evokes a hazy warmth and introduces a melodic theme, first heard as a very slow bass line, and then revealed in the middle of the movement in the strings and winds.
 In Red, the fires blaze with bold percussive patterns and lilting lines.
-In Orange, the music becomes still and breathes, and then escalates once more, incorporating elements of Yellow and Red to create Orange – the signature color of Melanie Sabelhaus.
+In Orange, the music becomes still and breathes, and then escalates once more, incorporating elements of Yellow and Red to create Orange.

 Reproduction Rights: